jumpnow/jumpnowtek-site/_posts/2018-12-08-Speeding-up-initialization-of-the-Linux-RNG.md

 layout: post
 title: Speeding up initialization of the Linux RNG
 description: "Updating the entropy count when seeding the Linux random number generator"
-date: 2018-12-08 18:12:00
+date: 2018-12-09 05:03:00
 categories: linux
 tags: [linux, embedded, random, urandom, entropy, rng, seeding]
 ---

-Linux systems can seed the random number system at startup with a previously generated seed-file.
+Linux systems commonly seed the random number system at startup with a file from a previous run.

 Something like this